-Hancock-Wood bylaws and policies including its Articles of Incorporation, Terms and Conditions and Code of Regulations may be found on the co-op website at hwe.coop/about-us/co-op-policies
+Hancock-Wood bylaws and policies including its Articles of Incorporation, Terms and Conditions and Code of Regulations may be found on the co-op website.

 An Electric Line Extension Policy was instituted January 1, 2016, to ensure improved safety and reliability of Hancock-Wood electric distribution services.
 Prior to Hancock-Wood energizing new service to a location, the Co-op needs to verify that the installation of the meter base and associated equipment has either been inspected and approved by a local inspection authority or, if there is no local inspection authority, the equipment has been inspected and approved by a licensed electrician.
-See hwe.coop/construction-corner/new-service When installing new electric service to a property, Members are responsible for cost and installation of a complete conduit system for all secondary electric conductors and providing a documented electrical load schedule to Hancock-Wood which, typically, should be provided by a qualified electrical service person with knowledge of National Electric Code (NEC) standards.
+When installing new electric service to a property, Members are responsible for cost and installation of a complete conduit system for all secondary electric conductors and providing a documented electrical load schedule to Hancock-Wood which, typically, should be provided by a qualified electrical service person with knowledge of National Electric Code (NEC) standards.